S73FF3N/iwedb/docs/source/tbf/index.rst

     *   Check date: Real provision date
     *   Commentary: Possibility, to give extra information

-If many dates have to be changed, the formula "more dates" helps out.
-Here it´s possible to value, which dates have to be changed in which way.
+If more dates have to be changed, the formula "more dates" helps out.
+Here it´s possible to select, which dates have to be changed in which way.

 Per report a commentary function is available, which should be used superordinate.
 Also for each date it´s possible to create comments individually.